 ☛ The ryokan is closed from mid-November to April.

-Tip: Let the ryokan know your vegetarian dietary requirement, and they will try their best to accommodate!
+Tip: Let the ryokan know about your vegetarian dietary requirements, and they will do their best to accommodate!

 How to Get to Hakkōda Onsen